NVIDIA/elements/projects/demos/static/README.md

 pnpm run build
 ```

-Once build you will have the following in the `dist/assets`.
+Once build you will have the following in the `dist`.

 ```
-custom-elements.json
+elements-elements.[version].bundle.js
-index.css
+elements-elements.[version].bundle.css
-index.js
+elements-elements.[version].bundle.woff2
-inter.woff2
+elements-elements.[version].bundle.json
 ```

 These files can now be manually copied into your environment for use.